neotamoe/github30dayChallenge_changelog/readme.md

 * Running

 ## Changelog:
+### November 18, 2019 - day 15
+* UmAhLike app: successfully saving new filler words; refactored how the filler words and respective counts are stored which then required updates to how components rendered and required refactoring
 ### November 17, 2019 - day 14
 * UmAhLike app: worked on layout of overlay/modal and dynamically generated empty slots based on # of existing filler words; read about possible ways and thought about how to update state
 * No exact # of miles, but logged over 10,000 steps (playing 2 hours of ultimate frisbee and soccer)